hardin47/website/Math154/01-intro.Rmd

 * Methods we'll discuss can't prevent this, but they can make it easier to discover issues.
 * Source: http://news.sciencemag.org/policy/2015/05/science-retracts-gay-marriage-paper-without-lead-author-s-consent

-##### Example 2
+### Example 2
-Seizure study retracted after authors realize data got "terribly mixed''
+Seizure study retracted after authors realize data got "terribly mixed"

 * From the authors of Low Dose Lidocaine for Refractory Seizures in Preterm Neonates: